jnovembre/BSD-QBio/docs/index.md

 + **UNIX Emulator**: If you are using Windows, you will need a UNIX emulator.
 We suggest downloading the version control software Git because it ships with a small emulator (Git Bash).
-Click [here](https://git-scm.com/download/win/) and follow the instructions.
+Go [here](https://git-scm.com/downloads/win) and follow the instructions.

+## Installing Python

+TO DO.

 ## Installing Git